danelahman/esp32-fstar/README.md

 user-specific settings you should need to set are the `ESP_IDF` and `ESP_PORT` paths in the top-level `Makefile.include` file.

-Also, pay attention that both F\* and KaRaMeL's binaries are your path, and that the `FSTAR_HOME` and `KRML_HOME` are set and pointing to the corresponding directories.
+Also, pay attention that both F\* and KaRaMeL binaries are your path, and that the `FSTAR_HOME` and `KRML_HOME` environment variables are set and pointing to the F\* and KaRaMeL directories, respectively.

 ## Structure of the repository